Hadar933/TweetCLI/README.md

 - -m path [path ...], --media path [path ...]: Path(s) to media file(s) to attach to the tweet.
 - -v, --verbose: Print verbose logging information (default: True).
 - -u USERNAME, --username USERNAME: Username of the account to post the tweet to.
+- -s SCREENSHOT_PATH, --screenshot_path SCREENSHOT_PATH
+                        Path to the directory that stores screenshots.

 ### Example:
 ```